addisonElliott/SCIC/README.md

 # Workflow

 The general workflow for synthesizing a Verilog project to an IC can be seen below.
 Preceding the RTL simulation is developing the Verilog module, general setup of the project and creating the SDC & environment TCL file.

-If you encounter an error in one of the steps of the workflow, you should not proceed further until that error is fixed!
+While developing your project, it is *extremely* common to encounter an error in one of the steps, in which case you will correct the error and restart the workflow.

 ![Cadence Workflow](https://github.com/addisonElliott/SCIC/blob/master/images/CadenceWorkflow.png?raw=true)

 # Simulation

-The first step of any design is to simulate the Verilog code using a testbench to ensure that it is **functionally** working correctly.
-There is no point in worrying about propagation delay, timing constraints, capacitance, resistances until you know that your design does what it is supposed to in the first place.
-This is the purpose of running a simulation is to verify that the design does what it is supposed to.
+The first step of any design is to simulate the Verilog code using a testbench to ensure that it is performing the way it is designed.
+There are three cases throughout the workflow that a simulation is performed.

-We need to edit the TCL file to set the simulation mode: rtl, syn or pnr.
-When designing an IC, you typically start with the 'rtl' mode, then run with 'syn' and finally run it with 'pnr'.
-From left to right, the simulation mode starts with the least amount of information and then begins to add more and more.
-For example, rtl mode is simulating your Verilog design in the same way that Icarus Verilog simulates your code.
-It does not know anything about propagation delay between gates, gate size, etc. The 'syn' mode adds a bit more information by including timing delay for the gates and running a timing analysis.
-Finally, the 'pnr' mode (Place-n-Route) simulation includes delay from wires.
+1. RTL Simulation (**rtl**)
+    * Ideal simulation with no delays included.
+Used to verify design functionally works
+2. Post-Synthesis Simulation (**syn**)
+    * Performed after synthesis and includes propagation delay for gates (no wiring delay is included)
+3. Post-PNR Simulation (**pnr**)
+    * Performed after place & route and includes the wiring delay as well as the propagation delay for gates
+    * This is the final simulation and **should** mimic the real-life waveforms present on the chip

+The simulation in each case can be ran the same way except for one minor change.
+The *env.SCIC.tcl* file must be edited to set the simulation mode to the desired mode.

 ![Image 4](https://github.com/addisonElliott/SCIC/blob/master/images/image4.png?raw=true)